-“With more mosquitoes and wetlands than there used to be, mosquitoes affect the birds, and during the summer you worry about it.”
+“With more mosquitos and wetlands than there used to be, mosquitos affect the birds, and during the summer you worry about it.”

 As a result, Christine’s Critters vaccinate all their educational birds against West Nile Virus, but it’s not 100 percent effective.

 “The signs of West Nile Virus are neurological.
 If you see birds having miniature seizures, or they stop eating, then get them to the vet immediately for supportive care.”